Spacewalking astronauts prep station for new solar wings - WTMJ

 With more people and experiments flying on the space station, more power will be needed to keep everything running, according to NASA.
 The six new solar panels — to be delivered in pairs by SpaceX over the coming year or so — should boost the station’s electrical capability by as much as 30%.

-Rubins and Glover worked on the struts for the first two solar panels, due to launch in June.
+Rubins and Glover tackled the struts for the first two solar panels, due to launch in June.
+Their spacewalk ended up lasting seven hours, a bit longer than planned.

+“Really appreciate your hard work.
+I know there were a lot of challenges,” Mission Control radioed.

 The eight solar panels up there now are 12 to 20 years old — most of them past their design lifetime and deteriorating.
 Each panel is 112 feet (34 meters) long by 39 feet (12 meters) wide.
 Tip to tip counting the center framework, each pair stretches 240 feet (73 meters), longer than a Boeing 777′s wingspan.